Pensions Dashboards (Prohibition of Indemnification) Act 2023

 Overview

 This bill prevents pension scheme trustees and managers from being indemnified against penalties for breaking rules related to the new pensions dashboards system.
-This means that if they are fined for non-compliance, they cannot recover the costs from the pension scheme.
+This means that if they violate regulations concerning the dashboards, they cannot be reimbursed for any resulting fines.

 Description

-The Pensions Dashboards (Prohibition of Indemnification) Bill amends existing legislation to explicitly prohibit indemnification for penalties related to the pensions dashboards.
+The Pensions Dashboards (Prohibition of Indemnification) Bill amends existing legislation to explicitly prohibit indemnification for penalties under the pensions dashboards regulations.
 Specifically:

 Government Spending